 Making Consensus Visual

 As you can see, visual platforms like Instagram are extremely desirable for customers looking to share their VIP success.
-Not only is it easy to digest, but it’s also indisputable, shareable likeable evidence of their accomplishments.
+Not only is it easy to digest, but it’s also indisputable, shareable, likeable evidence of their accomplishments.
 These user-generated pieces of content become the rewards counterpart to the badges and awards used to identify top performers in a video game.
 While they might not function the exact same way, they do both serve to separate their best customers from the rest, identifying them in highly visible, public ways.

 How to Incorporate Gamification Mechanics Into a VIP Loyalty Program

 Now that we know why gamification and VIP tiers work so well together, it’s time to get these different mechanics incorporated into your own VIP rewards program.
-While there are a number of different ways of doing it, we’re going to focus on three quick and easy ways that can unlock the benefits of gamification in your VIP program.
+While there are a number of different ways of doing it, we’re going to focus on three quick and easy methods that can unlock the benefits of gamification in your VIP program.

-Improve Enrolment with an Explainer Page
+Improve Enrollment with an Explainer Page

+There are two things your explainer page should be–simple to read or understand, and accessible to any customer.
+Meaning, that it should be easy to find.
 Your explainer page should be focused on educating your customers on the benefits of your VIP program, how to join, and how to interact with it.
 This would include a clear illustration of the different levels, how to move from one to the next, and what is unlocked in each tier.
 Customers should be able to understand how your tiers work at a glance, so make this page highly visual!

 Each of these pieces of information are what will motivate your customers to seek each successive status and maintain them over a longer period of time.
 With a clear idea of what they’re missing out on by not being in the higher tiers, your explainer page will help you boost your program’s scarcity effect and promote an elite sense of status your customers will be dying to get their hands on.